 How to Find Scholarships for Disabled Students

-Most of these services can also connect you to help with boosting your grades or test scores and help you strategize about what to put into a personal essay or other pieces that some sponsors ask for as part of your application package.
+Most of these services can also connect you with the right resources or contacts to help boost your grades or test scores and help you strategize about what to put into a personal essay or other pieces that some scholarship program sponsors ask for as part of your application.

 How to Apply for Disabled Student Scholarships: A Step-by-Step Guide